apple1417/apple1417.dev/bl3/hunt/index.md

   That being said, this is a Borderlands game, there are many ways to hardlock.
-In fact, Vermilingua has a very unique hardlock where you can actually finish the quest and move on to the next one, but he never respawns (if you SQ before talking to Ma at the end), so you might not even realise ou've hardlocked until hours later.
+In fact, Vermilingua has a very unique hardlock where you can actually finish the quest and move on to the next one, but he never respawns (if you SQ before talking to Ma at the end), so you might not even realise you've hardlocked until hours later.
 It'd be remiss to say that one simple mistake like this should ruin your entire run, and it's not always easy to find another player to join to fix your game, so given sufficient explanation we can leave some leniency here.

   Abusing this by deliberately hardlocking just so that you can save edit ahead is not allowed.
 </details>